-We found a uniquely restored 1950 Spartan Spartanette travel trailer for sale on Craigslist in Santa Barbara, California.
+We found a uniquely restored 1950 Spartan Spartanette travel trailer on Craigslist in Santa Barbara, California.
 What makes this restoration so unique is the fact they purchased two different Spartan trailers and used the best components from each camper to create the perfect build.

 According to their ad, it would cost over $100,000 and a year of labor to duplicate their trailer.

 The original wood was restored and used throughout the interior.
 They recently reupholstered the cushions in solid red and installed new custom wood blinds.

 The vintage trailer comfortably sleeps four people between two rear beds and the dinette area, which converts into another bed for two.
 The owner added in a forced-air heating system that is ducted to the front and rear of the trailer.